How to Start an LLC in Ohio

 Columbus, Ohio 43215

 Tip: Writing an operating agreement doesn’t come naturally.
-So we had our attorneys draft an operating agreement exclusively for Ohio, and you can customize it for free.
+So we had our attorneys draft an Ohio LLC operating agreement template, and you can customize it for free.

-Your LLC probably needs an EIN, which stands for Employer Identification Number.
+Your LLC probably needs an Employer Identification Number (EIN).
 It’s a nine-digit number assigned by the IRS to your business.
 You need an EIN to pay taxes, but also to do things like open bank accounts and apply for loans.
-Listing your EIN on forms is also safer than listing your personal social security number.
+Listing your EIN on forms is also safer than listing your personal Social Security number.

 You can apply for an EIN through the IRS website.
 If you don’t want to deal with the IRS any more than necessary, you can hire us to obtain an EIN for you.